inertia666/ReaperFaderportNative/README.md

 Because I do not know of anyone using two Faderports or expect them to understand my view on how they should be controlled, I have released this simplified code.

-If you want more flexibility and customisation, then I recommend using the Control Surface Integrator, by Geoff Waddington and installing Airon's Faderport configuration files as a starting point.
+If you want more flexibility and customisation, then I recommend using the _Control Surface Integrator_, by _Geoff Waddington_ and installing _Airon's_ Faderport configuration files as a starting point.

 Because the _Control Surface Integrator_ is a stateless design and will only mirror Reaper, it does not really work exactly as I want it to.
 This is why I developed a native controller for my own use.
 From my tests with the CSI, it will never work as I would like it to work because of its design ethos.
 This is not a criticism aimed at the CSI because it is a highly ambitious project and cleverly implemented and I myself use it for other DAW controllers.
 I use the CSI to control my _Console One_.

 I do encourage the use of the _Control Surface Integrator_ because it is a very mature project with plenty of contributors and more people to help with your problems.
-It opens up a world of flexibility you can only dream.
+It opens up a world of flexibility.
 This driver will also work even with the CSI controller installed (as long as you are not using the CSI to control your Faderport).

 ## _Disclaimer_ ##